Skip to main content

 Requires Microsoft Azure AD admin rights.

 Your organisation may restrict application access to mailboxes before the connector is activated.
 Use Microsoft’s application permission controls to limit which mailboxes Go Autonomous can access.
-Go Autonomous application IDs by environment:
+Go Autonomous application IDs by environment: see Application IDs for the IDs to use when restricting mailbox access.

 Enable the Microsoft connector